RajLaskar10/RajLaskar10/README.md

 # Hi there, I'm Raj Laskar! 👋

 I'm a graduate student at **Northeastern University, Boston**, pursuing an MS in **Computer Science**.
-With a **consultant's mindset**, I focus on solving complex business challenges through strategic thinking and scalable solutions—where **code is a tool, not the goal**.
+With a **consultant's mindset**, I focus on solving complex business challenges through strategic thinking and scalable solutions-where **code is a tool, not the goal**.
 My approach is driven by outcomes, ensuring that every solution aligns with broader business objectives.

 ---